UniversalDependencies/docs/_u-dep/xcomp.md

 ### Secondary Predicates

-The `xcomp` relation is also used in constructions that are known as _secondary predicates._
+The `xcomp` relation is also used in constructions that are known as _secondary predicates_ or_predicatives_.
 Examples:

 * _She declared the cake beautiful._